LWRGitHub/eviction_prevention/Readme.md

 clone & install

-then add your self the to profiles
+then add your self the to profiles & click around